tferr/ASA/Notes.md

 Development Builds
 ------------------
-####Version 3.4.2
+####Version 3.4.2 (June 2014)
+  * Added _Mode_ to the list of choices for integration of multiple samples (2D images)
   * Improved macro recording: Fixed a bug that made the Macro Recorder to omit the plugin's name if the user pressed _Cf.
 Segmentation_.
-In addition, Alt key modifiers are now logged;
+In addition, Alt key modifiers are now logged
-  * Improved prompts: dialog for tabular data is much more interactive
-  * Auto-restart when choosing to analyze demo image
+  * Improved prompts: dialog for tabular data is much more interactive.
+With error messages, the plugin now auto-restarts when user chooses to analyze demo image

 Release Builds